awsdocs/amazon-personalize-developer-guide/doc_source/API_CreateDatasetExportJob.md

 Required: Yes

  ** [roleArn](#API_CreateDatasetExportJob_RequestSyntax) **   <a name="personalize-CreateDatasetExportJob-request-roleArn"></a>
-The Amazon Resource Name \(ARN\) of the AWS Identity and Access Management service role that has permissions to add data to your output Amazon S3 bucket\.
+The Amazon Resource Name \(ARN\) of the IAM service role that has permissions to add data to your output Amazon S3 bucket\.
 Type: String
 Length Constraints: Maximum length of 256\.
 Pattern: `arn:([a-z\d-]+):iam::\d{12}:role/?[a-zA-Z_0-9+=,.@\-_/]+`